jallajs/jalla/README.md

 [![downloads][downloads-badge]][npm-link]
 [![js-standard-style][standard-badge]][standard-link]

 Jalla is an *opinionated* compiler and server in one.
 It makes web development fast, fun and exceptionally performant.

 Jalla is an excellent choice **when static files just don't cut it**.
-Perhaps you need to render views dynamically, push (HTTP/2) assets or integrate with back end services.
-We get the same performance level with a heavy cache work described below..
+Perhaps you need to render views dynamically, push (HTTP/2) assets or integrate with back-end services.

-In short: a [Koa][koa] server, a [Browserify][browserify] bundler for scripts and a [PostCSS][postcss] setup for styles.
+In short: a [Koa][koa] server, a [Browserify][browserify] bundler for scripts and a [PostCSS][postcss] for styles.
 Documents are compiled using [Documentify][documentify].
 Jalla is built with [Choo][choo] in mind and is heavily inspired by [Bankai][bankai].

 ## Usage